Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Summary and conclusions

 We further investigated effects of higher-order terms in the one-nucleon transfer operators, which are used to calculate the Gamow-Teller and Fermi operators, on the $\beta$-decay properties of As, Ge, Zr and Mo isotopes.
-It was found that the inclusion of the higher-order terms makes non-negligible contributions to the GT and Fermi strength distributions, their running sums, and half-lives, but does not alter the qualitative features of these quantities.
-In addition, we have presented a novel application of the mapped IBM-2 framework to compute the $\beta$-decay half-lives, which has rarely been investigated in the literature.
-The results shown in Fig.~\ref{fig:half-life} indicated the ability of this framework to describe the overall trend and absolute values of the observed $\beta$-decay half-lives of neutron-rich nuclei.
-We consider the employed theoretical method as well as the reported results to be promising, given the fact that the method is largely based on the microscopic EDF calculations.
+It was found that the inclusion of the higher-order terms makes non-negligible contributions to the GT and Fermi strength distributions, their running sums, and half-lives, but does not alter the overall features of these quantities, which are characteristic of the allowed decays.
+The higher-order contributions may have potential impacts on the predictions of superallowed $\beta$ decays, since in these processes the GT transitions are forbidden and only the Fermi ones are present.
+In addition, we have presented an application of the mapped IBM-2 framework to compute the $\beta$-decay half-lives that has rarely been investigated in the literature.
+The results shown in Fig.~\ref{fig:half-life} indicate the ability of this framework to describe the overall trend and absolute values of the observed $\beta$-decay half-lives of neutron-rich nuclei.
+We consider the employed theoretical method as well as the reported results to be promising, given the fact that the method is largely based on the microscopic EDF calculations and thus allows for a consistent description of nuclear structures and $\beta$ decay, with a minimal set of phenomenological parameters.

 A possible future work could be to extend the present analysis to carry out more systematic half-life calculations, involving many other neutron-rich heavy nuclei that are experimentally of much interest.
-It is also feasible to extend the present parameter sensitivity analysis to the $\beta$-decay studies on odd-mass nuclei, which were not explicitly considered in the present and previous \cite{homma2024} studies, within the interacting boson-fermion model (IBFM-2).
+It is also feasible to extend the present parameter sensitivity analysis to the $\beta$-decay studies of odd-mass nuclei, which were not explicitly considered in the present and previous \cite{homma2024} studies, within the interacting boson-fermion model (IBFM-2).
 It is especially expected that the $\beta$-decay properties of odd-mass nuclei also depend on the relevant strength parameters, such as that for the quadrupole-quadrupole boson interaction in the IBFM-2 Hamiltonian.
 In the meantime, since in the current version of the employed theoretical method the strength parameters for the boson-fermion and residual neutron-proton interactions are fitted to experimental low-energy spectra, it is crucial to develop a way to derive or constrain these parameters only by the microscopic EDF calculations.
-The work along these lines are in progress and will be reported elsewhere.
+Work along these lines is in progress and will be reported elsewhere.